Having a signature style allows you to feel confident and stand out from the crowd.

 If not, you should.

-For example, let’s say that you love roses.
+For example, let’s say that you love pink roses.

-*For a friend’s wedding, you might wear a rose print dress with rose colored shoes and handbag.
+- For a relative’s evening wedding, you might wear a dress with pink rose print

 See how this works?